ten7/lighthouse-bulk-analysis/README.md

                                                            ──►  terminal score table
 ```

-1. **`run-audit.sh`** reads `urls.txt`, dynamically writes a `lighthouserc.json`, and runs `lhci collect` + `lhci upload` twice — once with default mobile throttling and once with `--settings.preset=desktop`.
+1. **`run-audit.sh`** reads `urls.txt`, writes a fresh `lighthouserc.json`, then runs `lhci collect` + `lhci upload` twice — once with default mobile throttling, once with `--settings.preset=desktop`.
-2. Results land in a timestamped folder under `reports/`, with `mobile/` and `desktop/` subfolders each containing a `manifest.json` and the raw HTML/JSON reports.
+2. Results land in a timestamped folder under `reports/`, with `mobile/` and `desktop/` subfolders.
+Each holds a `manifest.json` and the raw HTML/JSON reports.
-3. **`generate-dashboard.js`** reads the manifests, picks the median run per URL, prints the score table to the terminal, and writes the HTML dashboard.
+3. **`generate-dashboard.js`** reads the manifests, picks the median run per URL, prints the score table, and writes the HTML dashboard.

-You only ever run `./run-audit.sh` — the Node script is called automatically at the end.
+You only ever run `./run-audit.sh`.
+It calls the Node script for you at the end.

 ---